WDJ-PATH/PentagonWaterConsultants/README.md

 ***
 <p align="center">
-    Made with :heart: | All rights reserved. | If bugs exist, raise an issue on github.
+    Made with :heart: | All rights reserved.
 </p>